Splits and Mergers of Kerala Congress: P. J. Joseph rejoins Kerala Congress

 P.J Joseph Became chairman of Kerala Congress after 11 years and P. C. Thomas became deputy chairman.
 The new party currently haven't any bracket with its name so the new party will be called Kerala Congress.

-After resigning from the party over allegations of discrimination, rebel leaders of the Kerala Congress, led by Saji Manjakadambil, launched a new political entity – Democratic Congress Kerala.
+After resigning from the party over allegations of discrimination, rebel leaders of the Kerala Congress, led by Saji Manjakadambil, launched a new political entity – Kerala Congress Democratic.
 The newly formed party, aiming to connect with the agricultural community in Central Travancore, has formally declared its allegiance to the National Democratic Alliance (NDA).